longminhdo/react-vite-tailwind/README.md

-Below is a sample `README.md` file for a React project template using Vite and Tailwind CSS.
-This README provides an overview, setup instructions, and basic usage details for developers who might use or contribute to the template.

----

 # React + Vite + Tailwind CSS Template

 This is a lightweight, modern template for building React applications using [Vite](https://vitejs.dev/) as the build tool and [Tailwind CSS](https://tailwindcss.com/) for styling.
 It provides a fast development experience with hot module replacement (HMR) and a pre-configured setup to get you started quickly.